hubmapconsortium/hra-millitome-generator/OpenScad Code/V11/README.md

 # Requirements

 Implemented in [OpenScad 2021.01](https://openscad.org).
 Developed on MacOS 12.4.
-Terminal procedures and commands are Mac-specific.

 Successfully tested on Raspberry Pi 4 running Raspberry Pi OS (64-bit).

 Proper installation requires these items in the same directory location: